ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario3/Evaluation_Scenario_3.md

 plot!(t_test, data_test[3][2])
 ```

+This looks very good and matches the original data, confirming that the inverse problem functionality is functional.

+#### Application to Real Data from TA1

 ## Question 2: Add Hospitalizations and Deaths

+Question 2 involves doing the same analysis as question one but on the SIR model with hopsitalizations and deaths included.
+To establish unit tests, we first showcase building the model and solving inverse problems using the ModelingToolkit version
+of the model.

 ```@example evalscenario3
 @parameters t β=0.1 c=10.0 γ=0.25 ρ=0.1 h=0.1 d=0.1 r=0.1